KrippeJaevel/16AA-vote-displayer/README.md

 Run vote.py in a command line interface (such as cmd).
 It will prompt you for a URL to the event you want to check attendance for.
 It runs it's magic and stores the results in an offline html-file which is opened once rendered.

-CHANGELOG 1.1:
-Includes Coy HQ, Signals and FST who were previously not included due to website structure.

-CHANGELOG 1.2:
-FST renamed to JFIST on the website, adapted script to stop fucking up and breaking down.
-Included MI under the name 3/2.

 LIMITATIONS:
 If you enjoy fancy designed webpages prepare for dissapointment.
 Way too much stuff is hard coded in this file, so it is bound to break down eventually.
 I'll try to stay ontop of maintaining it until a better solution is made by someone who cares.
 Until then, good luck!

+CHANGELOG:

+1.2.1:
+Corrected logic to find names instead of links with name as tooltip and stuff.
+Included version number in prompt.
+1.2:
+FST renamed to JFIST on the website, adapted script to stop fucking up and breaking down.
+Included MI under the name 3/2.
+1.1:
+Includes Coy HQ, Signals and FST who were previously not included due to website structure.